crowdbotics/modules/django/social-auth/backend/modules/social-auth/README.md

 - Sites: your website url, just move it to the right panel.

 ## Configuring Apple
-To be able to user signing with apple feature, it is required that you have access to a developer account with access for creating [certificates, identifiers and keys](https://developer.apple.com/support/certificates/).
+To be able to use Apple features, it is required that you have access to a developer account with access for creating [certificates, identifiers and keys](https://developer.apple.com/support/certificates/).
 If you already have a Service Identifier, make sure to update your identifier with `Signin with Apple` capability (point e-g below).

 1. First, create a app ID at `https://developer.apple.com/account/resources/certificates/list`.
 Go to `Identifiers`, click on the `+` sign beside Identifiers or click on this page: [Register new identifier](https://developer.apple.com/account/resources/identifiers/add/bundleId).
 a) Choose App id and click Continue
 b) Choose App option and continue
-c) Add your apps name in `description` field.
+c) Add your app's name in the `description` field.
 Add your bundle ID ([bundle identifier](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids)) that can be found on the XCode page.
 d) Go to Capabilities and enable.
 e) Click in the edit button, select `Enable as a primary App ID` and save
 f) Click continue.
 Verify all the input information and if everything is correct, click `Register`